What is the Difference between Lots and Serial Numbers?

 Although there is a major difference between lots and serial numbers, similar tools and processes are used to track them.
 Serial numbers and lots can be technically tracked with pencil and paper, but the vast majority of companies leverage inventory management software to properly track serial numbers and lots.
 When selecting an inventory solution, not all software has lot and serial number tracking capability so it is important to ask to find this answer to this question early in your initial research.

 Inventory complexity arises when you need to keep a large number of lots or serials.
 Finale makes it easy to keep track per-stock-unit information from the start (receiving or manufacturing) to finish (shipping the products).
 This information is permanently recorded in the system, allowing the company quick access to the information for full traceability.

 If you are in a business where mandates require you to maintain accurate records for each unique lot id or serial number purchase and sale (i.e. medical supplies, fireworks, chemical supplies, pharmaceuticals, etc.), then Finale Inventory is all you need for regulatory compliance documentation.
 Finale Inventory generates a comprehensive audit trail of stock changes and will accurately track each individual lot or serial sold, received, manufactured, or returned.

-Although there is a difference between lots and serial numbers, a proper inventory management software is required to track either of these identifier.
-And if you’ve finished reading this, and come to the conclusion that you need an inventory management software to properly track lots or serial numbers, please contact us if we can be of any assistance.
+Although there is a difference between lots and serial numbers, proper inventory management software is required to track either of these identifiers.
+And if you’ve finished reading this, and come to the conclusion that you need inventory management software to properly track lots or serial numbers, please contact us if we can be of any assistance.

 We’re considered by many to be the best cloud inventory software for our barcode scanning solution, and best of all, we offer a free 14-day trial to any business that’s not tried our software yet.